 Some dictionary definitions of a gift: a thing given willingly to someone without payment, something voluntarily transferred by one person to another without compensation,

-Of course, there are times when a gift may not actually be a gift – the person is giving it for ulterior motives, to gain favor, or actually expecting something in return.
+Of course, there are times when a gift may not actually be a gift – the person is giving it for ulterior motives, or actually expecting something in return.
 But that is not a true gift – if we are hoping for compensation of some type.

 I’ll admit that I am better at accepting tangible gifts than acts of service.
 For some reason, I can usually accept a physical gift.
 (Although I did struggle with the out-of-blue gift of a necklace from a stranger who was my waitress!)
 But it is acts of service that are harder for me to accept – as in, someone giving me the gift of serving me – helping me by doing tasks for me in a time of need.
 I’m independent.
 I like to do things myself.
 I’ll actually hide a need, or not ask for help when I should.
 I don’t like to be demanding.
 But it boils down to pride I think – having to admit you need assistance can be difficult.